 - Non-public libraries, including private libraries, school libraries, specialty libraries, armed forces libraries, and libraries in government agencies.

 - Terms of service: Organisations that request Microsoft products must agree to any applicable terms of service.

 - Amendments: Microsoft reserves the right to supplement or amend these eligibility guidelines at any time without notice.

 - Anti-discrimination policy: Microsoft values and respects individual and cultural differences and is committed to providing an inclusive environment that is welcoming and free from discrimination.
-Therefore, organizations are not eligible to participate in this program if they have a policy or mission of discrimination in hiring, compensation, promotion, termination, retirement, training, programs, and/or services based on race, color, sex, national origin, religion, age, disability, gender identity or expression, marital status, pregnancy, sexual orientation, political affiliation, union membership, or veteran status.
-The only exception to this policy is for religious organizations that are exempt from laws that prohibit such discrimination.
+Therefore, organisations are not eligible to participate in this program if they have a policy or mission of discrimination in hiring, compensation, promotion, termination, retirement, training, programs, and/or services based on race, color, sex, national origin, religion, age, disability, gender identity or expression, marital status, pregnancy, sexual orientation, political affiliation, union membership, or veteran status.
+The only exception to this policy is for religious organisations that are exempt from laws that prohibit such discrimination.

 - FAQ: For more information about Microsoft's resources for nonprofits and program eligibility, see its Nonprofit FAQ.

 - Products will be distributed under this program to qualifying organisations and libraries only, not to individuals.